 Lei, Chinatown

-Build your perfect meal from its Chinese-American plates, let the team guide your wine choices and wiggle in your seat to the killer soundtrack as you eat.
+This place never fails us.
+Build your perfect meal from its selectionof Chinese-American small plates, let the team guide your wine choices (they’re always spot on) and wiggle in your seat to the killer soundtrack as you eat.

-Natural Wine Bars Where The Vibes Are Immaculate
+Natural Wine Bars Where The Vibes Are As Immaculate As The Pours

 Lai Rai, Chinatown